neajul/New-Dependencies/Notes/Structure.md

 How can we create meaningful change in the virtual sandboxes and their inherent inequalities, that we inhabit as online, and from where can we do this?

+Maybe I have to admit: the question is what is digital squatting?
+Does it exist?

+Is there a connection or overlap between alternative spatial practices such as squatting, and alternative network practices such as self hosting, and w

 - We cannot change the cloud